 Lab staff processed over 39,800 labs in the past 12 months, a three percent increase over last year and seven percent over two years ago, showing positive growth in lab testing.
-Erica and Tonya

-to have either a

-Ashley Posey Lab Director

 They were also able to perform over 1,900 X-rays - nine percent more than the previous year.
 The ability of the lab staff to increase their workload by 12 percent in a year attests to their